yojoots/libbitcoin-system-wiki/Depreciation-Principle.md

 interest-rate - growth-rate > 0
 growth-rate < interest-rate
 ```
-Economic contraction implies increasing demand for products (decreasing wealth), as implied by the [theory of marginal utility](https://en.wikipedia.org/wiki/Marginal_utility).
+Economic contraction (decreasing wealth) implies increasing demand for products, as implied by the [theory of marginal utility](https://en.wikipedia.org/wiki/Marginal_utility).
 As capital is required for production, this implies an increasing rate of interest until positive growth is restored.
 As such contraction is a self-correcting condition.
 ```
 depreciation-rate > interest-rate > 0
 growth-rate = interest-rate - depreciation-rate